0foo/study_notes/rhcsa-summary/topics/NFS-AutoFS.md

 ### NFS/AutoFS
-* show all remote mounts for a server
+* show all remote mounts for a server. what is flag!?
 * mount an nfs share via cli
 * mount an remote fs permanantly in fstab
 * mount an remote fs permanantly via autofs
-* Configure autofs(chatgpt what is needed for this: this is from exam objective)
+* Configure autofs: normal, indirect, direct
 * Mount and unmount network file systems using NFS